matt-palmer999/britishpatriots/_posts/2026-08-21-vicar-shisha-lounge.md

 ---
 layout: post
 title: "Vicar Declares Alderton 'No Longer Under British Law' After Parish Council Approves Shisha Lounge Licence"
 standfirst: "The council approved a late-night licence for The Velvet Pipe by four votes to three.
-Owner Tariq Mahmood said he would like to clarify, for the Reverend's benefit, that 'shisha' and 'sharia' are in fact two different words.
+Owner Tariq Mahmood said he would like to clarify, for the Reverend's benefit, that 'shisha' and 'sharia' are in fact two different words."
 category: Politics
 author: Our Home Affairs Correspondent
 image: /assets/images/shisha-pipe.jpg